greg-raven/Uncommon-Sense/_posts/2008-09-02-a-republic-promises-the-cure.md

 ---
-title: 'A republic promises the cure'
+title: "A republic promises the cure"
 layout: post
 categories:
 - government